 Not Having a Legal Representative

 While it’s true that individuals can represent themselves in court, it might not be a great idea, especially for child support cases.
 Pennsylvania uses a child support guideline for calculating payments, which might be complex to understand without legal help.
-Having child support lawyers in West Chester, PA, can ensure you pay or get fair amounts.
+Having child custody lawyers in Sydney, can ensure you pay or get fair amounts.

 Paying Outside the Court-approved Methods